kelseymosbarger/MechaCar_Analysis/README.md

 **- What is the null hypothesis or alternative hypothesis?**

+  **Null Hypothesis :**
-**Null Hypothesis **: The mean price/cost of car is the same across all car brands
+  The mean price/cost of car is the same across all car brands

+  **Alternative Hypothesis :**
-**Alternative Hypothesis **: At least one Car in the dataset has a different mean cost/price than the other cars.
+  At least one Car in the dataset has a different mean cost/price than the other cars.

 **- What statistical test would you use to test the hypothesis?
 And why?**

 First would start with a paired t-test to get the p-value which then we can compare to the significance level.
 As well as see the range in the difference of means to gauge where MechaCar lands in the mix.

+**- Data Required**

 Additional analysis would be to run some linear regression on MechaCar and competitors to see if there are any very strong correlation in price of car to the features in the car and see if there are any trends that are industry wide or if it is brand specific.